CBD presents a massive business opportunity for both established health and wellness businesses as well as for new businesses to emerge.

 - You can add it to your already-existing brand

-This works especially well if you’re already in the health and wellness retail industry since you already have a brand people know and customers to promote to.
+If you have existing product lines in this realm, you can add CBD in multiple formats to existing products to get to market quickly.
 We’ve seen businesses such as medical practices, holistic health treatment facilities, spa salons, supplement stores, pet care shops, vape shops, natural food stores, and yoga centers do this with relative ease.